liblouis/liblouis-js/README.md

 __Footnotes__

+[1] Emscripten requires the files to be loaded synchroniously.
+Synchronous XHR, used to fetch the files, is deprecated in the main thread as it blocks all user interaction.

-[1] Liblouis writes messages to stdout and stderr by default.
+[2] Liblouis writes messages to stdout and stderr by default.
 Emscripten redirects these to `Module.print` and `Module.printErr`, which are implemented
 as: `function print(x) { console.log(x); }` and `function printErr(x) {
 console.warn(x); }`.
 There is no need to overwrite these functions.
 You can use